 The extinguishers used to fight the other two classes of fire are the dry and wet chemical extinguisher meant for class K fires, and the dry powder extinguisher meant for class D fires.
 Dry and wet chemical extinguishers are often found in restaurants, cafeterias, kitchens and other locations where food is prepared.
 The travel distance from the hazard to a class K extinguisher should not exceed 30 feet.
 Dry powder extinguishers are often found in industrial, manufacturing, or laboratory settings.
 These extinguishers should not be more than 75 feet from the hazard.

 If you don’t already have one, it’s important to develop a fire prevention plan.
-Outlining the procedures to implement in a fire could be the difference between a small fire that was contained through intervention and a catastrophe.
-This will also emphasize training requirements, and help to further develop evacuation plans.
+Outlining the procedures (like calling 911) to implement in a fire could be the difference between a small fire that was contained through intervention and a catastrophe.
+It’s also important to debunk any common misconceptions employees may have.
+This will emphasize training requirements, and help to further develop evacuation plans.
 Portable fire extinguishers should be inspected every month to make sure the extinguisher is charged and in good working conditions, free from any obstructions and has not been tampered with or damaged—adding this to the regular inspection list is vital.

 When a fire breaks out, employees who have been through human factors training will have several skills that will help them respond appropriately.
 In particular, they will know how to keep their sense of rushing and frustration in check, which will allow them to think clearly about the type of fire they’re dealing with.
 Ultimately, workers who know how to deal with human factors are more likely to use the right type of fire extinguisher to put out the fire.